 Artists: Hossein Golba, Sachi Hasegawa, Satoshi Hirose, Leiko Ikemura, Tatsuo Kawaguchi, Kota Kinutani, Taro Kitagawa, Atsuhiko Misawa, Rieko Otake, Keizo Tawa, Atsuya Tominaga.

 "Festival MANAZURU.
-SCULPTED STONES 2021" will finally open on November 1.
+SCULPTED STONES 2021" open on November 1, 2021.
 Manazuru Peninsula is a small peninsula in the western part of Kanagawa Prefecture.
 Although it is located in the center of tourist spots such as Odawara, Hakone, and Atami, it is not very well known.
 However, Manazuru is not only rich in nature, surrounded by the blue sea and mountains, but is also known for its sacred stone sites such as Mitsuishi and a rare stone called komatsuishi.
 In 1963, the International Sculpture Symposium was held in Manazuru, a place of mystical power with a variety of legends and lore.
 Twelve sculptors from around the world participated and exchanged ideas, creating stone sculptures using komatsu stone as the material.
 In "Festival MANAZURU.
 SCULPTED STONES 2021," as if digging up the history of this globally important symposium, 11 artists active in modern Japan will once again create sculptures using komatsu stone, and all the works will be completed and permanently installed on the Manazuru Peninsula.

 The director of the festival is Tsutomu Mizusawa, director of the Museum of Modern Art, Kamakura & Hayama, and the nomination committee consists of Meiji Hijikata, former deputy director of the Hiratsuka Museum of Art, Koko Okano, deputy director of the Vangi Sculpture Garden Museum.
 With the help of other many people, the installation of all the artworks will be completed next month after three years.